Are you interested in taking your family camping but are not sure where to start?

 It can seem a bit overwhelming for those looking to book their first camping experience.
 From trying to navigate booking websites, to what to pack and what groceries to bring.
 Staying home could be the easier choice, but certainly not the most fun way to spend a summer!

 We’re here to help!
-As lifelong campers we’ve broken down the basics on what you need to do to have a great first camping trip.
-We’ve also summoned support from our awesome Adventure Awaits community and asked them to provide their recommendations and pictures on the campgrounds they think new campers would enjoy!
+As lifelong campers, we’ve broken down the basics on what you need to do to have a great first camping trip.
+We’ve also summoned support from our awesome Adventure Awaits community and asked them to provide their recommendations and pictures of the Best Campsites for New Campers in BC!

 When and How to Book